purpleidea/purpleidea.com/content/blog/2016/06/20/upcoming-speaking-in-hong-kong-and-south-africa.md

 I'll be presenting and demoing many of the new features in mgmt.
 If you haven't heard about the project, <a href="https://github.com/purpleidea/mgmt/#on-the-web">please read some of the posts about it...</a>

 You're also welcome to come join our IRC channel!
-It's <a href="https://webchat.freenode.net/?channels=#mgmtconfig">#mgmtconfig</a> on Freenode.
+It's <a href="https://web.libera.chat/?channels=#mgmtconfig">#mgmtconfig</a> on Libera.chat.

 Many special thanks to both conference organizers as well as <a href="https://redhat.com/">Red Hat</a> and the <a href="https://community.redhat.com/">OSAS</a> department for sponsoring my travel!
 Without it, visiting these places and interacting with new continents of hackers would be impossible.